xythobuz/avrNetStack/README.md

 ### IPv4 Module

-Handles received IPv4 Packets, supporting Packet Fragmentation as long as the MCU has enough RAM.
-Full received Datagrams are given to the appropriate next stack layer.
-Also, IPv4 Packets can be sent with this module.
+Handles received IPv4 Packets.
+Received valid Datagrams are given to the appropriate next stack layer.
+Also, IPv4 Packets can be prepared for transmission with this module.